open-education-hub/methodology/chapters/develop-organize/drills/reading/README.md

 ### Drills

 Drills are educational activities designed to reinforce learning through repetitive practice.
-While quizzes are assessments aimed at testing understanding, drills involve repeated practice of a specific skill or concept.
 The primary goal of drills is to promote mastery and internalisation of skills or knowledge.
 By repeating tasks or exercises, learners can reinforce their understanding and enhance their ability to apply learned concepts effectively.
-However, it's important to balance drills with other types of learning activities to maintain learner engagement and prevent monotony.
-For example, drills can be combined with homework assignments, group discussions, and other activities to provide a more varied learning experience.
+Drills share similarities with [projects](../../projects/reading/README.md).
-The difference is that while drills are repetitive, simple, and focused on a single skill or concept, homework activities can be more complex and open-ended.
+The difference is that while drills are repetitive, simple, and focused on a single skill or concept, projects are more complex, broader in scope and with a larger variety of solutions.

 Some key considerations when designing drills include: